-Just received that email from your CEO tasking you with upgrading the company’s website to Drupal 8?
+Just received that email from your CEO tasking you with upgrading the company’s website to the latest version of Drupal?

 I’ll show you why it’s actually a blessing in disguise and the reasons why you shouldn’t fear the ‘big’ project!

 It’s actually not that scary if you follow some simple steps.